 Cruise Critic did a little digging (including venturing onto two sailings) to find out everything there is to know about a Star Trek cruise.
 Here's our guide to helping you make it so.

-Getting on a Star Trek cruise isn't quite as difficult as winning at dabo in Quark's Bar.
-Though the 2017 sailing, the first official Star Trek cruise in several years, sold out within two months of being announced, subsequent sailing have not sold out or only sold out at the very last minute.
-The cruise is sold through a company called Entertainment Cruise Productions (which also operates theme cruises such as The 80s Cruise and The Jazz Cruise), and to book you'll either need to do it directly with the company or through a travel agent who has registered with the company.
+Getting on a Star Trek cruise can be as difficult as winning at dabo in Quark's Bar.
+The 2017 sailing, the first official Star Trek cruise in several years, sold out within two months of being announced, and while subsequent sailings did not sell out or only sold out at the very last minute, the 2022 cruise is already full.
+The cruise is sold through a company called Entertainment Cruise Productions (which also operates theme cruises such as The 80s Cruise and The Jazz Cruise), and to book you either need to do it directly with the company or through a travel agent who has registered with the company.
 (It's free for agents to register, so if you've got an agent you regularly use, ask him or her to register.)
-You can't book directly with Norwegian Cruise Line.
-The 2019 sailing takes place on Norwegian Jade, as did the two 2018 cruises, but the 2020 sailing will take place on Explorer of the Seas.
+You can't book directly with Royal Caribbean International.
+The 2022 sailing will take place on Mariner of the Seas.

-Because the sailing is so popular and limited, you won't be able to shop around, and there are no onboard credits or rebates to be had, however prices on some of the less desirable cabins almost always come down as the sailing date approaches.
+Because the sailing is so popular and limited, you can't shop around, and there are no onboard credits or rebates to be had, however prices on some of the less desirable cabins might down as the sailing date approaches.

 Entertainment Cruise Productions has partnered with CBS Studios, which owns the rights to the Star Trek franchise, so some of the biggest names in the Star Trek universe will be on the ship.
 This isn't a B-list theme cruise.
-In 2019, hitting the high seas will be Wil Wheaton, Jonathan Frakes, Michael Dorn, Gates McFadden, Mary Chieffo, Brent Spiner, John de Lancie, Nana Visitor, Robert Picardo, Rene Auberjonoir, Connor Trinneer, Ethan Phillips and Denise Crosby.
-More actors may be added.
-Leading the yet-to-be-announced lineup for 2020 will be Kate Mulgrew.
+In 2022, there are nearly a dozen cast members htting the high seas, including George Takei, Walter Koenig, Sonequa Martin-Green, Jonathan Frakes, Marina Sirtis and Denise Crosby.

-For a longer period spent with some of the actors, you'll need to pay extra for actor-hosted excursions -- and even then you might not get to spend more than the minute it takes to get your photograph taken.
+If you'd like to spend a longer period with some of the actors, you'll need to pay extra for actor-hosted excursions -- and even then you might not get to spend more than the minute it takes to get your photograph taken.
 (Do not book an actor-hosted excursion if you have your heart set on an actual chat with the actors; there is no time for that.)

 What you will find is a full agenda of Q&As and panels with the actors, star-led comedy sketches and concerts, themed trivial pursuit games and trivia sessions, extra-fee professional makeover sessions (options include Vulcan, Bajoran, Klingon, Trill, Andorian and Cardassian), celebrity blackjack and poker tournaments, actor-hosted cocktail parties and pub crawls, Star Trek movie screenings and theme nights (Holo Night, Q's Masquerade Ball, Risa's Festival of the Moon Party and the Starfleet Intergalactic Gala).
 You'll also find recreations of Ten Forward Bar and the restaurant Sandrines II.
 Sorry: No holodeck.